Bug report #16639

-#3 Updated by Sylvain LERIS over 3 years ago
+#3 Updated by Sylvain LERIS about 4 years ago

 The returned value for the "auth_name" attribute is not "EPSG", so QGIS tries to create the CRS from the WKT returned by Oracle Spatial.
 To do this, QGIS uses GDAL tools and proj4.
 The "France Conic Conformal zone 4" projection is not known in proj4.
 Different solutions:

 - Update "auth_name" attribute in table MDSYS.SDO_CS_SRS to "EPSG" for SRID = 3945

 - Update the projection in the WKT returned by Oracle Spatial for SRID = 3945 to "Lambert_Conformal_Conic_2SP"